vitkarpov/allssejokes/README.md

 $ node index.js --help
 ```

-Feel free to play with it if yoo want but you'll need your own API keys (check out .env) to make it work.
+Feel free to play with it if you want but you'll need your own API keys (check out .env) to make it work.